Duke Mu of Qin

-Duke Mu of Qin (died 621 BC), born Ying Renhao, was a duke of the state of Qin.
+Duke Mu of Qin (died 621 BC), born Ying Renhao, was Duke of Qin.
 Sometimes considered one of the Five Hegemons of the Spring and Autumn period, Duke Mu greatly expanded the territory of Qin during the reign of King Xiang of Zhou.
 He was also known for his many talented advisors, such as Baili Xi, Jian Shu (蹇叔), Pi Bao (丕豹), and Gong Sun (公孫).

 Names

 Ying Renhao is a Chinese name: Ying is the surname and Renhao is the given name.
 During his time in power, he would have simply been called Qin or the Duke of Qin (Qingong).
 The title Qin Mugong—the "Solemn Duke of Qin"—is a posthumous name bestowed by his successors as part of Chinese ancestral veneration.
 Despite this being a descriptive title, it is common in English to treat it as though it were a common name.
 All of these are the modern Mandarin pronunciations of the characters in his names; their reconstructed Old Chinese pronunciations are different.